-Wolf Haldenstein Adler Freeman & Herz LLP: Shields Health Care Group, Inc. DATA BREACH Alert
+WOLF HALDENSTEIN ADLER FREEMAN & HERZ LLP: SHIELDS HEALTH CARE GROUP, INC. DATA BREACH ALERT

-NEW YORK and CHICAGO, June 9, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP, a preeminent national consumer rights law firm, announces that it is investigating claims on behalf of patients of Shields Health Care Group, Inc. whose information may be have stolen in a recent data breach.
+NEW YORK and CHICAGO, June 15, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP, a preeminent national consumer rights law firm, announces that it investigating claims on behalf of patients of Shields Health Care Group, Inc. whose information may be have stolen in a recent data breach.

 Shields, a medical services provider, is notifying more than two million patients that their personal information, including names, addresses, dates of birth, Social Security Numbers, billing information, medical records, insurance information, and treatment information may have been stolen as part of a recent hack.